Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 Also read: vulnerability is NOT power.

-Charlie often recommends capturing attention when someone asks you the typical, “ritual” question.
+Charlie recommends capturing attention when someone asks you typical, “ritual” questions.

-For example, instead of replying “good” to “how are you”, you would say something like “jolly”, or “never been better”.
+For example, instead of replying “good” to “how are you”, you say “jolly”, or “never been better”.

-I think these can be good at the right times, but not in all situations, or you can come off as try-hard.
+These can work in the right moments, but be careful not to overdo it, or you can come across as try-hard.

 2. Confidence